dicekeys/seeded-crypto/doxygen/Key-Derivation Options JSON Format.md

 Key-Derivation Options JSON format {#key_derivation_options_format}
 ================

-This JSON-format for an object specifies how seeds and keys should be derived.
+This JSON-format is used to specify how a key should be derived from a seed string.

+When the Seeded Cryptography Library derives a key from a seed string, the key-derivations options JSON string is used to salt the key derivation process.
+Thus, any change to this string no matter how tiny, even if just ordering or white space, will cause the library to derive a different key than for any other pair of seed strings and key-derivation options JSON string.

-Its value must be either a valid JSON object specification, enclosed in braces ("{}"), or an empty string.
+The value of a key-derivation options JSON string must be either a valid JSON object specification, which is a set of fields enclosed in curly braces ("{}") per the JSON format, or an empty string.

-All fields are optional and have defaults specified, and so an empty object "{}" will indicate that he defaults for all fields should be used.
-Any empty string ("") is treated the same as an empty object ("{}).
+This specification defines default values for all fields, which are applied if a field is absent, and so a key-derviation options JSON string that is itself an empty string ("") or empty object ("{}") will use the default values for all fields.
+For example, If you are specifying derivation options for a SymmetricKey operation and pass an empty string, the `"keyType"` field will be inferred to be `Symmetric` and the `"algorithm"` will be the default algorithm for symmetric key cryptography (`XSalsa20Poly1305`).

+This specification breaks fields into three types:

+*Universal fields* are used by the Seeded Cryptography Library directly to derive keys.
+They are generalizable to any type of seed string, not just the DiceKeys use case for which the library was created.

+The Seeded Cryptogpraphy Library is oblivious to other fields, but since they are part of the JSON string any changes to them will cause the library to derive a different key.

+*DiceKeys Hardware fields* apply to keys seeded with a DiceKeys.

+*DiceKeys API fields* apply to keys generated through the DiceKeys API, which calls uses the DiceKeys app to generate keys and often to perform cryptographic operations.
+The DiceKeys app protects the keys so that other applications are not able to see the raw DiceKey, and these options specify which applications are allowed to generate keys and what they are allowed to do with them.

+The extensibility of underlying JSON format and the obliviousness of this library to non-universal fields allows other libraries to build on top of it without having to change this library.
+Any key-derivation options fields added will be ignored by this library for all purposes beyond salting the keys generated.

-## Universal fields
+## Universal Fields Used by the Seeded Cryptography Library

-The following fields are used by the seeded-crypto C++ library.
+The following fields are inspected and used by the seeded-crypto C++ library.

 #### keyType